-Roman Camp Sinca Veche
+Roman camp Sinca Veche

-Roman camp is also located near Sinca Veche and dates from the time of Roman Emperor Tiberius, as attested by coins and pottery fragments found in archaeological site.
+Roman camp is also located near Sinca Veche and dates from the time the Roman Emperor Tiberius, as attested by coins and pottery fragments found in archaeological site.
 Romanian military settlement was on the road linking the old city Cumidava (Rasnov today) with Dacia Superior.

 Ohaba water mill

-Other sights of interest are Ohaba water mill, used in wood processing and is still functional and folk art museum that was founded by engineer George Radocea and decorations containing objects specific to each area which he visited in Romania.
+Other sights of interest are Ohaba water mill, used in wood processing and is still functional and folk art museum that was founded by engineer George Radocea and decorations containing objects specific to each area that he visited in Romania.

 (Translated by Google Translate)